 - Dead Air: Certainly not usually a problem, but referred to and played with.
 Tony speculated what Triple M's current emergency broadcast song was (claiming it used to be The Eagle's Hotel California) that would kick in after a period of on-air silence.

 - Disorganized Outline Speech: most things that fell out of Ed's mouth (that weren't half-eaten sandwiches).

 - Dodgy Toupee: At the end of Podcast 96, a whole segment is dedicated to ranking the dodgiest hairpieces in the movie business.Ed: But Cage's is pretty funny.
 You know, it's getting to the point where it's "hehehe..."

 - Early Installment Weirdness: When the show started, it had a different panel operator who never spoke, and there wasn't the huge database of funny memes that Tony and Ed would call on.

-- An example in Podcast 107 was when the higher-ups at Triple M criticized them for not generating enough "watercooler talk", this only resulted in several sketches involving two blokes standing around discussing an actual water cooler.
+- An example in Podcast 107 was when the higher-ups at Triple M criticized them for not generating enough "watercooler talk"; Tony and Ed responded with several sketches involving two blokes standing around discussing an actual water cooler.

 - Failure Is the Only Option

-- Grand Finale: In which many of the previous co-hosts returned, Matty D finally made an appearance, and producer Nikki Hamilton called in from the maternity ward after giving birth twenty minutes ago.
+- Grand Finale: In which many of the previous co-hosts returned, Matty D finally made an appearance, Tony and Ed finally got their wish of having Shaun Micallef on the showMore info... , and producer Nikki Hamilton called in from the maternity ward minutes after giving birth.

 Customer: Er, that's a pony.